-factors are.
-In particular, where she uses a straightforward form of Prince's (?) given/new distinction as her second factor, we use the predictability of a constituent.
+Our view is that Selkirk is correct in her suggestion that two factors are required to predict English prosody, but slightly mistaken about what the proper factors are.
+In particular, where she uses a straightforward form of Prince's (1981) given/new distinction as her second factor, we use the predictability of a constituent.
 Predictability is related to givenness, insofar as givenness in Prince's sense of the word can contribute to a constituent's predictability, but it is not exactly the same thing.
-Take the juicy piece of second-hand gossip in ?? - the juiciest piece of which was unfortunately inaudible to our crack team of eavesdropping field workers.
+Take the juicy piece of second-hand gossip in (2) - the juiciest piece of which was unfortunately inaudible to our crack team of eavesdropping field workers.
 All five partygoers are given after the first sentence of the discourse.
 And yet this does not seem to enable us to guess at the identity of the drunkest partier.
-If we had heard the drunkest partier's name, whoever it was, it would have been unpredictable to us - just as unpredictable, in fact, as the exact nature of the unspeakable act performed by Larry in ??.
-The point here is that while often something unpredictable is discourse new in Prince's sense (as "threw up on the hostess" would be if filling in the blank in (3)), sometimes something unpredictable is discourse given (as Larry would be if filling in the blank in (2)).4
+If we had heard the drunkest partier's name, whoever it was, it would have been unpredictable to us - just as unpredictable, in fact, as the exact nature of the unspeakable act performed by Larry in (3).
+The point here is that while often something unpredictable is discourse new in Prince's sense (as "threw up on the hostess" would be if filling in the blank in (3)), sometimes something unpredictable is discourse given (as Larry would be if filling in the blank in (2)).

 - (2) Gary, Larry, Harry, Barry and Mary all showed up at the party.
 And you won't believe who got the drunkest.
-It was ! - (3) Gary, Larry, Harry, Barry and Mary all showed up at the party.
+It was \\\\\! - (3) Gary, Larry, Harry, Barry and Mary all showed up at the party.
 And you won't believe what Larry did.
-He !
+He \\\\\!